-We are made of contrasts: between popular culture and sophisticated Culture, between the traditional and the modern, between old religions and modern idols.
-Our city is full of life and intensity, enriched with stories that are shared and entwined.
+We are made of contrasts: between popular culture and sophisticated Culture, between the traditional and the modern, between old religions and modern idols, and our city is full of life and intensity, enriched with stories that are shared and entwined.

-Here, we meet in the street and sit for hours over a coffee.
+Here, we bump into each other in the street then sit for hours over a coffee.
 Here, we look each other in the eye.
-Here, the night is a new day, and the the city lights up with its hundreds of theatres and thousands of restaurants and bars.
+Here, the night is a new day, and the city lights up with its hundreds of theatres and thousands of restaurants and bars.

 We don’t speak Spanish; we speak porteño, our own unique dialect that is part of the city’s identity.
 Here, the taxi drivers are poets and philosophers.
 Here, a football match is a spectacle everyone must experience at least once.